blueburrito24/obsidiannotes/Wishlist.md

 	-I'll need to use my exacto knife and cut off the belt packs so I can saw off the waist at the belt with my red-ringed rotary attachment.
 	-I will also take the second DangITProductions headsculpt I bought, add fangs to the lenses and fill in the weblines with putty and sand them out.
 	-Then I need to drill in some holes on the back of the torso for the CT tendrils to plug into.
 I can also use the weapons from the CT.
+	-Repaint the CT tendrils regular black.
+	-Hit the entire figure with a matte finish.

 ## General Wishlist